 Not the lap of luxury.
 It was a room and it was clean.
 More important to us was the view just outside our room.

-That tends to be the case at many of our National Parks.
+That tends to be the case at many National Parks.
 Great views, average hotels.
-Now there are exceptions to that rule, like the Ahwahnee Hotel in Yosemite, but still, those hotels are grand but not luxury.
+There are exceptions to that rule, like the Ahwahnee Hotel in Yosemite, but those hotels are grand but not luxurious.

-Don’t get me wrong, if we’re traveling and have the opportunity to stay at a really nice hotel, I’ll take advantage of the opportunity.
+Don’t get me wrong.
+If we’re traveling and have the opportunity to stay at a nicer hotel, I’ll take advantage of the opportunity.
 It’s just never the REASON that I’ll go somewhere.

 It’s the same as why we’re not the resort hotel type.
-I don’t want to stay at my hotel for the entire trip.
-Even if they do have an amazing pool or fabulous restaurants.
+I don’t want to stay at my hotel for the entire trip, even if they have a fantastic pool or fabulous restaurants.
 I travel to see places, not to see hotels.

 This post first appeared on Your Mileage May Vary